macey26/100-days-of-code/r1-log.md

  I found it difficult to complete the assignments at first and had a sense of failure, until I figured out how to convert a string into a number and solved it.
 Then I was impressed with my effort and had a little hope that I can actually learn Javascript.

 ### R1D8
  Spent some time adding buttons and content to the CSS TARDIS game, getting ready to apply javascript to the DOM.
 I'm a little nervous about that, but I'm looking forward to making progress.

+### R1D9
+ Started editing the javascript for the Guess who game.
+I tried to learn more about DOM, so i can alter the HTML and make the game interactive.
+I also tried to figure out if I can use switch approriately instead of using loads of If else statements.